pret/pokeheartgold/INSTALL.md

 #### After updating from upstream

 This repository is still in a volatile state, and several files may be moved around or renamed.
-If you pull from upstream and experience errors rebuilding, try the following troubleshooting steps, **one line at a time** until you get the message `build/heartgold.us/pokeheartgold.us.nds: OK`:
+If you pull from upstream and experience errors rebuilding, try the following troubleshooting steps, **one line at a time** until you get the non_npc_msg `build/heartgold.us/pokeheartgold.us.nds: OK`:

 ```shell
 make tidy compare